Skip to content

 Running your application client from other devices in your local network

 One advantage of running OpenVidu locally is that you can test your application client with other devices in your local network very easily without worrying about SSL certificates.
-For more information, see section Accessing your app from other devices in your network.
+For more information, see section Accessing your local deployment from other devices on your network.

 Understanding the code#